Naglalayag

-Naglalayag (Silent Passage) is a 2004 Filipino movie that tells the story of a May–December affair between a middle-aged judge and a young taxi driver.
+Naglalayag (Silent Passage) is a 2004 Filipino movie written by Irma Dimaranan and directed by Maryo J. de los Reyes that tells the story of a May–December affair between a middle-aged judge and a young taxi driver.

 Synopsis

 Dorinda (Nora Aunor), a state prosecutor turned judge on the edge of a mid-life crisis, finds herself completely alone.
 Her only son Dennis resides in the United States with his wife.
 She has been a widow for years but lonely she isn't, she'd always tell everyone.
 Truth is, she lives an empty life.

 Some twist of fate has her meeting Noah (Yul Servo), a young taxi driver who is poles apart from her own social and economic backgrounds.
 They guy is in mourning after his father, also a cabbie, died in the hands of a hold-up gang.

-Dorinda is a judge and menopausal.
-Noah is a taxi driver and a virile 20-year-old.
-They don't fit the equation.
-But, this what makes their relationship interesting, if not exciting.